 In two of the 10 largest manufacturing industries, there was no change in multifactor productivity over the period, while three industries recorded declines.

 In each of the 10 industries, labor productivity growth exceeded multifactor productivity growth between 1987 and 1996.
 This indicates that, in each industry, the ratio of capital to labor rose and/or the ratio of intermediate purchases to labor rose during this period.
 (Intermediate inputs include materials, fuels, electricity, and services.)

 These data are a product of the BLS Industry Productivity program.
 Multifactor productivity reflects influences such as changes in technology, economies of scale, changes in capacity utilization, improvements in labor and management skill, and changes in organizational efficiency.
 Additional information is available in "Multifactor productivity trends in manufacturing industries, 1987-96," by Ziaul Z. Ahmed and Patricia S. Wilder, Monthly Labor Review, June 2001.

-Bureau of Labor Statistics, U.S. Department of Labor, The Economics Daily, Mixed multifactor productivity progress in biggest manufacturing industries on the Internet at http://www.bls.gov/opub/ted/2001/july/wk2/art04.htm (visited May 29, 2015).
+Bureau of Labor Statistics, U.S. Department of Labor, The Economics Daily, Mixed multifactor productivity progress in biggest manufacturing industries at https://www.bls.gov/opub/ted/2001/july/wk2/art04.htm (visited February 28, 2024).